-Bonuses and any other compensation are not considered in the computation of pension benefits.
+Bonuses paid under the short-term incentive plans and any other compensation are not considered in the computation of pension benefits.

 Messrs.
 Pierre Beaudoin, Pierre Alary, Guy C. Hachey, André Navarri and Richard Bradeen are entitled to an accrual rate of pension of 2.50%.
 Upon employment, Mr. Guy C. Hachey was granted the right to accrue a pension at double the annual accrual rate, or 5.0%, for each year of service completed for his first seven years of employment.
 The HRCC has granted to Mr. André Navarri the right to accrue, starting on April 1, 2010, his pension at an additional rate of 1.25% of the annual accrual, representing 3.75% for the next six years of his employment.